JonathanCass/batchmaker/README.md

 Creating Recipes.
 When creating a new recipe the by field is automatically filled based on currently logged in user.
 When adding ingredients previously added ingredients ( for the current step and only the current step ) are displayed and can be removed before commiting the step.
+Returns Alert errors when attempting to submit with zeros or strings in number fields or empty strings in text fields.
 Recipes set to private are only viewable by their creators.
 HINT Login as ID: mcp PASSWORD: password.
 The Master Control Protocol has an interesting recipe the humans are not allowed to access.